 All marketing materials used to recruit opt-in Subscribers in the preceding year, including but not limited to the website used by the EDC; and

-The number of Subscriptions, and kWhs associated with any such Subscriptions, which were: (1) transferred to another location when a Subscriber moved; (2) terminated; ) resized in the preceding year.
+The number of Subscriptions, and kWhs associated with any such Subscriptions, which were: (1) transferred to another location when a Subscriber moved; (2) terminated; (3) assigned to Subscriber Assignees; or (4) resized in the preceding year.

 No later than November 30, 2022, and annually thereafter, each EDC shall provide an aggregate list of eligible LMI customers readily identifiable in the EDC’s billing system, by number of customers and annual electricity consumption, not currently subscribed through the SCEF program.